 Keep the Dirt Out

-Keeping the dirt out in the first place is a start on being proactive with your plank flooring's cleaning.
-Have a floor mat at your door to stop some of the dirt from coming in and make sure that family members use it.
-It's a little harder to tell your guests to use the floor mat but if they see it there, most will make sure to wipe their feet.
+Keeping dirt out in the first place is a great way to stay proactive with your plank flooring maintenance.
+Have a floor mat at your door to stop some of the dirt from coming inside and encourage family members to use it.
+Guests are also more likely to wipe their feet if they see a mat at the entrance.

-Another way to keep your floor cleaner from the get-go is to sweep often.
-Debris and dirt that is left on your floor has the potential to make it harder to clean later.
-Sweep daily and keep those doormats or area rugs handy so less harmful grit, chemicals, and dirt is brought in onto your floor.
+Another way to keep your floor cleaner from the start is to sweep often.
+Debris and dirt left on your floor can become harder to clean later.
+Sweep daily and keep doormats or area rugs handy so less grit, chemicals, and dirt are tracked onto your flooring.
+Many homeowners also pair these habits with periodic commercial carpet cleaning services to reduce the amount of dust and debris tracked between carpeted and hard-surface areas of the home.

 Choose the Right Cleaner

 It doesn't always take the most expensive cleaner to get your floors looking like new.
-In fact, according to Bob Vila:
+According to Bob Vila :

-For stains you can use a mixture of baking soda and water that is a natural way of cleaning.
+For stains, you can use a mixture of baking soda and water as a natural cleaning solution.

-As far as commercial cleaners, there are many to choose from.
-Choose one that is specifically made for vinyl plank flooring for the best results.
-Here are a few to choose from:
+There are also many commercial cleaners available.
+Choose one specifically made for vinyl plank flooring for the best results.

 • Pine-Sol Multi-Surface Cleaner